tonsky/datascript/README.md

 ## Project status

-Beta quality.
-Most of the features done, expecting some API polishing (breaking) and performance optimizations.
-No docs at the moment, use examples & Datomic documentation.
+Stable.
+Most of the features done, expecting non-breaking API additions and performance optimizations.
+No docs at the moment, use examples & [Datomic documentation](https://docs.datomic.com/on-prem/index.html#sec-3).

 The following features are supported: